 Jewelry Craft Artist: A jewelry crafter who markets through craft fairs and gallery-stores.
 Many crafters create a line of hand-made, unique or low production run pieces.

 Production Bench Worker: a goldsmith who specializes in production work.

 Repair person: specializes in repairs.
 This is often the way that many jewelers start and learn about the industry.

-Stone-setter: This is probably one of the most secure employed positions in the jewelry industry.
-Stone-setters are very respected and paid.
+Stone-setter: This is probably one of the most secured positions in the jewelry industry.
+Stone-setters are very respected and well paid.

-Gemologist: As a gemologist you will specialize in the Study of the various categories and varieties of gemstones, synthetic stones and imitation stones.
-Special gemology includes study on organic substances such as pearls, corals, amber etc.. to become a proper gemologist you need to get some some proper gemological training.
+Gemologist: As a gemologist, you will specialize in the study of gemstones, synthetic stones and imitation stones.
+Special gemology topics include the study on organic substances such as pearls, corals, amber etc..
+To become a proper gemologist, you need to get some professional gemological training.

 Appraiser: This can be an interesting career choice with ample opportunities working for both the jewelry and insurance industries.